in

 Ashley Summers died due to water toxicity.
 Credit: WLFITV

-Dr Alok Harwani, a physician at the hospital, has emphasised that drinking an excessive amount of water in a short time is relatively rare.
+Dr Alok Harwani, a physician at the hospital, has emphasized that drinking an excessive amount of water in a short time is relatively rare.

-Typically, our kidneys can only clear about a litre of water per hour.
+Typically, our kidneys can only clear about a liter of water per hour.

 Dr Harwani advised people to be cautious, especially when spending time outside in hot weather.